epark17/lyric-finder/README.old.md

 # lyric-finder

 - Generated the app using create-react-app
-- For state management, used Context API (no Redux)
+- For state management, used Context API - global state (no Redux)
+- Bootstrap and Font Awesome